-Based on the assessment performed by management as at 31 March 2022 and 31 March 2021, the identified expected credit loss on cash and cash equivalents was not significant to be recognised.
+Based on the assessment performed by management as at 31 December 2023 and 31 March 2023, the identified expected credit loss on cash and cash equivalents was not significant to be recognized.
+All cash and cash equivalents were performing (Stage 1) as at 31 December 2023 and 31 March 2023.

-• Liquidity risk
+Liquidity risk